learn-co-curriculum/dsc-git-branches/README.md

 as though those events occurred on the `master` branch.

-When merging a branch with `git merge`, it's important to be currently working on your target branch, the branch that you want to gain the content of the feature branch.
+When merging a branch with `git merge`, it's important to be currently working on your target branch, the branch that you want to move the content to of the feature branch.
 The first step for our `add-preprocessing-and-normalization` merge is to checkout `master` because that is where you want the commits to end up.